mzmine/mzmine_documentation/docs/module_docs/id_spectral_library_search/spectral_library_search.md

 The spectral libraries of interest need to be imported before applying spectral library search.
 Either uses all imported spectral libraries or only the selected libraries.

-#### **MS level**
+#### **Scans for matching**

-Choose the MS level of the scans that should be compared with the library.
+Choose the MS level of the scans that should be compared with the library and how to handle multiple spectra for one feature.

-Set the MS level to "1" to compare MS^1^ spectra, e.g., from GC-EI-MS or MALDI-imaging MS^1^ data.

-Use "2" or higher for fragmentation scans.
+The option 'MS2 (merged)' merges all spectra of a feature into one scan, which reduces the amount of spectra for the matching.
+For matching all spectra individually, use the 'MS2 (all scans)' option.
+If multistep fragmentation was used, choose the MS level ≥ 2 and for GC-EI-MS 'MS1'.

-:warning: In case of issues with the scan selection, check how the actual scan numbers are reported in the data files and in MZmine's raw data overview and scan list.
+:warning: In case of issues with the scan selection, check how the actual scan numbers are reported in the data files and in MZmine's raw data overview.

-#### **Check all scans (only for MS2)**

-This option enables the comparison of all MS2 scans.

-:warning: Otherwise, only the most intense MS^2^ scan (the highest TIC) is used for the matching.

-:warning: It does not apply to MS1 scans.

 #### **Precursor m/z tolerance**